Last Updated on October 6, 2023 by Samantha Harris

 Also, the journal describes how researchers discovered that adults couldn’t travel more than 1 km without the risk of overheating, so they make shorter trips of 0.5 km between refuges.

-While they don’t move far, you should still encourage your tortoise to exercise throughout the day.
-Captive tortoises enjoy roaming, climbing, and digging.
+Female tortoises cover larger surface areas than males.
+While tortoises don’t move far, they should exercise throughout the day.
+Captive tortoises like roaming, exploring, climbing, and digging.

 Do Tortoises Walk or Crawl?

-Their legs are relatively small and stumpy compared to their large shells, which sometimes makes it seem like they’re crawling along the ground instead of walking.
+Tortoises walk on all 4 limbs.
+Their legs are relatively small and stumpy compared to their large shells, sometimes making it seem like they’re crawling along the ground rather than walking.